Carthusians

 The Carthusians, also known as the Order of Carthusians (Ordo Cartusiensis), are a Latin enclosed religious order of the Catholic Church.
 The order was founded by Bruno of Cologne in 1084 and includes both monks and nuns.
 The order has its own rule, called the Statutes, and their life combines both eremitical and cenobitic monasticism.
 The motto of the Carthusians is Stat crux dum volvitur orbis, Latin for "The Cross is steady while the world turns."
 The Carthusians retain a unique form of liturgy known as the Carthusian Rite.

 The name Carthusian is derived from the Chartreuse Mountains in the French Prealps: Bruno built his first hermitage in a valley of these mountains.
 These names were adapted to the English charterhouse, meaning a Carthusian monastery.
 Today, there are 23 charterhouses, 18 for monks and 5 for nuns.
 The alcoholic cordial Chartreuse has been produced by the monks of Grande Chartreuse since 1737, which gave rise to the name of the color, though the liqueur is in fact produced not only as green chartreuse, but also as yellow chartreuse.

-In Italy the Carthusians are known as Certosini and their monastery as a Certosa.
+In Italy, the Carthusians are known as Certosini and their monastery as a Certosa.

 History

 In 1084 Bishop Hugh of Grenoble offered Bruno, the former Chancellor of the Diocese of Reims, a solitary site in the mountains of his diocese, in the valley of Chartreuse.
-There Bruno and six companions built a hermitage, consisting of a few wooden cabins opening towards a gallery that allowed them access to the communal areas, the church, refectory, and chapter room without having to suffer too much from inclement conditions.
+There Bruno and six companions built a hermitage, consisting of a few wooden cabins opening towards a gallery that allowed them access to the communal areas, the church, the refectory, and the chapter room without having to suffer too much from inclement conditions.

 Six years later, Bruno's former pupil, Pope Urban II, requested his services.
 Bruno would only live in Rome for a few short months however, before leaving to establish a new hermitage in Serra San Bruno, in Calabria, a region of southern Italy.
 He died there on 6 October 1101.

 In 1132, an avalanche destroyed the first hermitage, killing 7 monks under the snow.
 The fifth prior of Chartreuse, Guiges, rebuilt the hermitage.

+The order was founded upon the Consuetudines.
+It contains largely the rule of the order.
+It was described by Trappist monk Thomas Merton as "every line of the Carthusian rule convinces the reader that the men who framed it knew precisely what they were looking for and had a very good notion of the best means of finding it."